-While it continues to feature a formal roofline and a traditional three-box sedan shape, the E-Class has been updated with a number of stylistic revisions that give it a more-eye catching appearance than before.
+While it continues to feature a formal roofline and a traditional three-box sedan shape, the E-Class was recently updated with a number of stylistic revisions that give it a more-eye catching appearance than before.
 In place of the quad headlights that have adorned every E-Class since the W210, the facelifted model sports simplified single-piece units with a more streamlined look.
 The vintage-inspired but busy "pontoon" rear fenders have also been axed in the name of simplicity.

 Two different front-end treatments are available - the old-school Luxury model wears an elegant three-slat grille with a small Mercedes emblem protruding from the hood, while the Sport variant receives a more aggressive two-slat unit with an oversized badge.
 Sport models also use an AMG-designed body kit and sit on a stiffened and lowered suspension.

 Mercedes' COMAND infotainment system remains; controlled either by voice commands, a central knob or steering wheel-mounted controls, it integrates the sedan's audio, navigation and Bluetooth-based connectivity functions into a single unit - a second 12.3-inch display screen mounted on the dashboard.

 An optional mbrace system adds a host of cloud-based goodies, including a concierge service, location-based traffic and weather updates, stolen vehicle location assistance, automatic collision notification and more.
 Available apps add internet browsing, Google local search with street view, Yelp reviews, Facebook access and news reports.
 Owners can even use an mbrance smartphone app to remotely lock, unlock or locate their E-Class.

 A wide variety of optional extras can be spec'd to enhance the E-Class experience, including premium Nappa leather upholstery, heated and ventilated front seats, a 14-speaker Harman/kardon surround sound system and a rear seat video entertainment system.